D76X/Study-Notes-AZ/AZ-Complements/AZ-OAuth-OpenIDConnect.md

     &state=65976ushdaD
 ```

-The **?response_type=code** is the bit that specify that the Client Application wants to enage in this flow.
+The **?response_type=code** is the bit that specifies that the Client Application wants to enage in this flow **(Autorization Code Grant Flow )**.

-The `&state=65976ushdaD` prevents certain attacks...
+The `&state=65976ushdaD` prevents certain attacks.
+More information on the meaning of this query parameter is available at the following resource - [What is the purpose of the 'state' parameter in OAuth authorization request](https://stackoverflow.com/questions/26132066/what-is-the-purpose-of-the-state-parameter-in-oauth-authorization-request).

 ### Response example